cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

     [*$"NaErr"$ PP*], [-1.94], [5.32],  [-2.68], [11.58], [-0.13], [3.75],
     [*$"NaErr"$ Fukuda et al*], [1.13], [7.35], [2.31], [16.00], [-0.71], [15.07],
   ),
-  caption: [Comparison between the mean percentage errors and its standard deviations between the present work's pipeline and Fukuda et al's model #cite(<Fukuda_2023>).
+  caption: [Comparison between the mean percentage errors and its standard deviations between this work's pipeline and Fukuda et al's model #cite(<Fukuda_2023>).
 The rows with "PP" mean Present Pipeline.]
 )<table:Fukuda_comparison>

 @table:Fukuda_comparison shows that all values of MAPE are lower for the present pipeline, with lower standard deviations.
-That means that the present pipeline has more predictive power than Fukuda et al's model, which was trained with more powerful hardware (Fukuda's Nvidia RTX 3090 vs the Radeon 6600M of the present work), more data (3672000 of data entries in Fukuda's work vs 656414 data entries of the present work), and more eigenvalues (100 eigenvalues in Fukuda's case and 20 eigenvalues in the present work).
+That means that the present pipeline has more predictive power than Fukuda et al's model, which was trained with more powerful hardware (Fukuda's Nvidia RTX 3090 vs the Radeon 6600M of this work), more data (3672000 of data entries in Fukuda's work vs 656414 data entries of the present work), and more eigenvalues (100 eigenvalues in Fukuda's case and 20 eigenvalues in this work).
 Also box plots showing the quantiles of $"NaErr"$ and $"AbsErr"$ are shown in @fig:box_plot_nonabs_error and @fig:box_plot_abs_error:

 #figure(
   image("../images/box_plot_result1.png", width: 70%),